Webinars

 You will also explore how to assemble these component behaviors into flowing sequences, adapt to changing environments, and reduce reliance on food reinforcement by incorporating naturally occurring rewards.
 Whether you’re a pet guardian or a professional trainer, this class will help you troubleshoot challenges and teach loose-leash skills that truly satisfy both ends of the leash.

 Kiki is a co-instructor for Dr. Susan Friedman’s 8-week course in behavior science for animal professionals.
-The next session will begin in July 2026—register at the BehaviorWorks site.
+Class is in session now; the next series will be in January 2026.

 If you would like to discuss a concept or a case with Kiki, contact us.